Diffusion Bridge Mixture Transports, Schr\"odinger Bridge Problems and Generative Modeling

 \section{Reference SDE Class}

 In this section we introduce a class of reference SDEs.
-This is achieved in two steps: first we formulate a simple SDE, \cref{eq:sde_class_start}, then we show that SDEs commonly employed in generative models such as \citet{song2021scorebased}, \cref{eq:sde_class}, are realized through a time change.
+This is achieved in two steps: first we formulate a simple SDE, \cref{eq:sde_class_start}, then we show that SDEs commonly employed in generative models such as \citet{song2021scorebased}, i.e. SDE \cref{eq:sde_class}, are realized through a time change.